Rescale Customer Agreement

 - Infringing Content.
 Content that infringes or misappropriates the intellectual property or proprietary rights of others.

 - Offensive Content.
 Content that is defamatory, obscene, abusive, invasive of privacy, or otherwise objectionable.

 - Harmful Content.
 Content or other computer technology that may damage, interfere with, surreptitiously intercept, or expropriate any system, program, or data, including viruses, Trojan horses, worms, time bombs, or cancelbots.

-You may not use the Services to violate the security or integrity of any network, computer or communications system, software application, or network or computing device (each, a “System”).
+Rescale Customer may not violate (or use the Rescale Platform or the Rescale website to violate) the security or integrity of any network, computer or communications system, software application, or network or computing device (each, a “System”).
 Prohibited activities include:

 - Unauthorized Access.
 Accessing or using any System without permission, including attempting to probe, scan, or test the vulnerability of a System or to breach any security or authentication measures used by a System.

 - Interception.
 Monitoring of data or traffic on a System without permission.